hniel08/Yoodlize-1/README.md

 **upcoming additions **

-Post Item
+Post Item,
-Rent Item
+Rent Item,
-Send Message
+Send Message,
-Recieve Message
+Recieve Message,

 **Desired changes but working on figureing out** more flexability on the users part, Rather then just the one e-mail address